-For example, if a café owner leases their premises but purchases all equipment associated with the business, they can still depreciate these assets just not the property’s structure.
-In this scenario, assets that could be depreciable include kitchen appliances, furniture, cabinetry and floor coverings.
+For example, if a café owner leases their premises but purchases all equipment associated with the business, they can still depreciate these assets just not the property’s main structure.
+In this scenario, assets that could be depreciable include kitchen appliances, furniture, partitions, cabinetry and floor coverings.

 Depreciation incentives on offer for businesses